 Browser fingerprinting is a powerful method that websites use to collect information about your browser type and version, as well as your operating system, active plugins, time zone, language, screen resolution, and various other active settings.

 These data points might seem generic at first and don’t necessarily look tailored to identify one specific person.
 However, there’s a significantly small chance for another user to have 100% matching browser information.
 Panopticlick found that only 1 in 286,777 other browsers will share the same fingerprint as another user.

-Websites use the information provided by browsers to identify unique users and track their online behavior.
+Websites use the information that browsers provide to identify unique users and track their online behavior.
 This process is therefore called “browser fingerprinting.”